 Colin Mackenzie was a Scotsman who became the first Surveyor General of India.
 He joined the East India Company as an engineer but took an unusual career path when he became a noted cartographer, collector and archivist.
 Much of his collection is now held by the British Museum.
-The poet Nalini Paul made her own trip to Kolkata, and her project New Passages looks at links between India and Lewis via the Mackenzie collection, a selection of which was recently on loan to the Isle of Lewis.
-Her own poems and photographs respond to Mackenzie's life as presented through works of art and sculpture, maps, drawings and sketches.
+The poet Nalini Paul travelled to Lewis and Kolkata with 'New Passages', a project which looks at links between India and Lewis via the Mackenzie collection, a selection of which was recently on loan to the Isle of Lewis.
+Her poems and photographs respond to Mackenzie's life as presented through works of art and sculpture, maps, drawings and sketches.